 “I think binoculars are great for scanning the landscape to see where the animals are,” Anderson says.
 “But spotting scopes help you to see the wildlife that is far away like the young of the year emerging from their dens.
 We need to stay far away from wildlife for our safety and theirs, and the scopes help us see things binoculars are not strong enough to see while keeping a safe distance."

 Winter Tours with Teton Science Schools

-In winter, you can experience the wildness of Yellowstone and Grand Teton without the crowds when you go on a snowcoach tour with Teton Science Schools.
+In winter, you can experience the wildness of Yellowstone without the crowds when you go on a snowcoach tour with Wildlife Expeditions.
 As you explore the wintry landscape, you’ll find it easy to imagine how early explorers felt as they traveled through this magical landscape.
 There’s a silence and sense of awe that permeates each turn on the tour.

 For more information:

 (307) 733-1313 or (877) 404-6626 to book a Wildlife Expedition